baktakt/habitat-sol/episodes/season-01/0002-where-the-patch-was.md

 The device vibrated.
 A Meridian departure moved from delayed to boarding, though Lina had nowhere to go and no ticket to miss.
 She pulled on the jacket.
 The pale oval sat over her heart like a mark left by something heavy.

 Kenji slid the patch into his tool drawer after she had gone.
+She will be needing that, he thought to himself.

 ## Image brief